openml/server-api/docs/contributing/contributing.md

 docker compose --profile all up -d
 ```

-This will spin up 5 containers, as defined in the `docker-compose.yaml` file:
+This will spin up 5 services, as defined in the `docker-compose.yaml` file:

- - `openml-test-database`: this is a mysql database prepopulated with test data.
+ - `database`: this is a mysql database prepopulated with test data.
     It is reachable from the host machine with port `3306`, by default it is configured
     to have a root user with password `"ok"`.
- - `server-api-docs-1`: this container serves project documentation at `localhost:8000`.
+ - `docs`: this container serves project documentation at `localhost:8000`.
     These pages are built from the documents in the `docs/` directory of this repository,
     whenever you edit and save a file there, the page will immediately be updated.
- - `openml-php-rest-api`: this container serves the old PHP REST API at `localhost:8002`.
+ - `php-api`: this container serves the old PHP REST API at `localhost:8002`.
     For example, visit [http://localhost:8002/api/v1/json/data/1](http://localhost:8002/api/v1/json/data/1)
     to fetch a JSON description of dataset 1.
- - `openml-elasticsearch`: Elasticsearch, required for the PHP REST API to function.
+ - `elasticsearch`: Elasticsearch, required for the PHP REST API to function.
- - `openml-python-rest-api`: this container serves the new Python-based REST API at `localhost:8001`.
+ - `python-api`: this container serves the new Python-based REST API at `localhost:8001`.
     For example, visit [http://localhost:8001/docs](http://localhost:8001/docs) to see
     the REST API documentation.
 Changes to the code in `src/` will be reflected in this
     container.